pavarnos/schema/README.md

 Simple PHP and MySQL schema sync / migration tool.

-This is an ancient library i wrote in 2007 to allow me to have a database schema definition all in PHP and (at the click of a button) generate alter table statements to synch the mysql server with the PHP.
+This is based on an ancient library i wrote in 2007 to allow a database schema definition all in PHP and (at the click of a button) generate alter table statements to synch the mysql server with the PHP.
 This was handy for a number of sites that had a very limited number of users.
 It allowed